tmuttaqueen/tmuttaqueen.github.io/_posts/2021-07-17-PCA Using Singular Value Decomposition (Part 1).md

 excerpt: "What is principal component analysis and how it is related to singular value decomposition."
 last_modified_at: 2021-07-17T09:45:06+06:00
 tags:
-  - principal component analysis
+  - Principal Component Analysis
-  - singular value decomposition
+  - Singular Value Decomposition
-  - machine learning
+  - Machine Learning
-  - linear algebra
+  - Linear Algebra
 categories:
-  - Machine Learning
+  - Machine-Learning
 toc: true
 toc_label: "Contents"
 toc_sticky: true